Foreman: These new bosses, who are they?The one with an uppity showgirl.Written by Helen Raynor.

 - Police Are Useless: Enough people have gone missing that it is on the front page of the newspapers, yet the police are nowhere to be seen.
 According to Solomon, they went to the police, but the cops don't care if "another deadbeat goes missing".

-- Rewarded as a Traitor Deserves: Mr. Diagoras gets to become Dalek Sec's body
+- Rewarded as a Traitor Deserves: For his help in betraying his planet, Mr. Diagoras gets to become Dalek Sec's body.

 - Standard Snippet: As per legal obligations, there's a snippet of "Rhapsody in Blue" when the Doctor and Martha arrive in New York.